mujinxb/tasks-backend/api-readme.md

 ----

-Get the list of all feedbacks agaist a task, if admin user, then return feedbacks by all user otherwise feedbacks by the currently authenticated user
+Get the list of all feedbacks agaist a task, if admin then return feedbacks by all user otherwise feedbacks by the currently authenticated user

 *  **URL:**
     `/api/tasks/:id/feedbacks`